 Students in this major take coursework grounded in the basic sciences (e.g., physiology, anatomy, biology) and in kinesiology.
 Kinesiology core courses examine how the body responds to physical activity, the role of physiology and psychological factors in exercise, mechanics driving movement, how movement is controlled, learned, and developed over the lifespan, and the role of physical activity in the health of the U.S. population.

-The curriculum includes coursework, laboratory research opportunities, and hands-on learning experiences.
-In addition, at least 11 credits of electives in exercise and movement science are required, giving students some flexibility to tailor the program to their specific interests.
-Examples of elective topics include strength and conditioning, leadership, health theory, and advanced courses in exercise physiology, exercise psychology, and biomechanics.
+The curriculum includes coursework, engaging laboratory research opportunities, and hands-on learning experiences.
+Additionally, at least 11 credits of electives are required, giving students some flexibility to tailor the program to their specific interests.
+Examples of elective topics include strength and conditioning, leadership, health theory, athlete monitoring, clinical exercise prescription, and advanced courses in exercise physiology, exercise psychology, and biomechanics.

 Kinesiology is a pre-professional program.
-This means that our students are well prepared for subsequent graduate or professional training in different health-related disciplines.
+This means that our students are well prepared for subsequent graduate or professional training in the allied health disciplines.
 The degree also prepares students for graduate programs in kinesiology and athletic training.
-Kinesiology graduates also pursue entry-level careers in a wide variety of professions, including those in the area of fitness.
+Kinesiology graduates may pursue entry-level careers in a wide variety of professions, including those in the area of fitness, home health, and rehabilitation assistance.

 Graduating seniors have reported starting the following jobs: club coach, programming administrator, medical scribe, AmeriCorps, rehabilitation aide, personal trainer, research assistant/specialist, physical therapy aide, nursing home caregiver, nanny, group exercise instructor, certified nursing assistant, medical device sales, strength and conditioning internship, United Cerebral Palsy inclusion facilitator, financial counselor, EKG tech, behavioral technician, project manager, ranch worker, wellbeing intern, glacier guide.